-In A Drying Climate, Colorado's Water Cop Patrols For Water Thieves
+In A Drying Climate, Colorado's 'Water Cop' Patrols For Water Thieves

 On the beat for nearly a decade, Huhn says he's known for fairly and thoroughly investigating water cases.
 When he shows up on scene, his reputation precedes him.

-"I'll walk up to the front door or out in that field to talk to whoever I need to talk to and they'll turn around look at me and give me a funny look and say, 'You're that water cop, aren't you?'
+"I'll walk up to the front door or out in that field to talk to whoever I need to talk to, and they'll turn around, look at me and give me a funny look and say, 'You're that water cop, aren't you?'
 So I've kind of gotten used to that."

 The majority of calls he receives are claims of water theft, Huhn says.

 There are a few ways to steal water.
 One popular method, he says, is to simply drop a pump into an irrigation ditch.
-Throughout the county, ditches run through people's properties on an easement, meaning the residents see the water on their land, but they have no rights to use it.
+Throughout the county, ditches run through people's properties on an easement, meaning the residents see the water on their land but they have no rights to use it.
 If they turn that pump on and divert from the ditch without the water rights to do that, it's a crime.

-Huhn started confiscating dozens of pumps, storing them in the evidence room, "and as they started to pile up I was told not to do that anymore."
+Huhn started confiscating dozens of pumps, storing them in the evidence room, "and as they started to pile up, I was told not to do that anymore."

 Huhn says disputes among farmers are sometimes harder to prove.
 A second popular way to steal water is when an irrigation ditch runs from one property to another.
-One party might have rights to some water, but end up taking more than their share.
-After consulting the local water commissioner, and documents related to a water rights decree, Huhn can issue either a warning or write a ticket, just like a traffic stop.
+One party might have rights to some water but end up taking more than their share.
+After consulting the local water commissioner and documents related to a water rights decree, Huhn can issue either a warning or write a ticket, just like a traffic stop.

 "First, people were shocked.
-They were like, 'You're kidding me right?
+They were like, 'You're kidding me, right?
 You're going to cite me over water?'
-I say, 'Yes, it's a valuable commodity in this state.'"
+I say, 'Yes, it's a valuable commodity in this state.' "

 Another common citation is for failing to have a measuring device on a ditch, like a weir or a flume.
 Those who divert from a stream are required by state law to measure the flow of what they take.
 Enforcement of that requirement varies across Colorado, but not in Montezuma County.
 No measuring device?
 That's either a warning or a citation, Huhn says.